 Novice License WV6RAD 1961-1962.
 General License WB6PJC 1965 to 2012.
 Extra License from 2/15/2012 to present.

 I like to operate both CW and SSB on the HF bands.
 I am on 10/15/20/40 meter bands most of the time.
 2011 was my 50th year anniversary as a Ham Radio Operator.
-I have received the following ARRL awards: WAS, DXCC for CW, phone, Mixed and the Diamond DXCC Challenge.
+I have received the following ARRL awards: WAS, DXCC for Mixed, CW, Phone, 10/15/20 meters, Diamond DXCC Challenge and the ARRL W1AW Centenial Challenge award.
 My QTH is 1,050 feet above sea level and I have a clear north easterly shot to Europe.

-I am a former U.S. Navy Communications Technichian, U.S. Coast Guard Reserve Radioman and a former member of the US.
+I am a former U.S. Navy Communications Technician, U.S. Coast Guard Reserve Radioman and a former member of the U..S.
 Naval Surface Reserve Force, Merchant Marine Training Unit.
 I taught Industrial Arts for the Los Angeles Unified School District from 1972 to 2002.
 Additionally, I sailed as a Civilian Merchant Marine Radio Officer durring my summer vacations off from LAUSD and worked on 38 different merchant ships from 1968 to 1998.
-I gave up all my jobs in 2002 and I am now enjoying my Ham Radio Hobby in retirement.
+I gave up all my jobs in 2002 and I am now enjoying both my Ham Radio Hobby and collecting/restoring 1923 Atwter Kent Breadboard Radios in retirement.

 Current Ham equipment consists of: Kenwood TS-2000 HF transceiver with MC-90 Microphone, PS-52 Power Supply & SP-31 Speaker, Kenwood TS-480HX 6 thru 160 meter Transceiver with voice guide, 500Hz CW filter & 1.8KHz SSB filter, Heathkit SB-220 Linear Amplifier with a Drake WH7 wattmeter, Cushcraft A3S Three element 10-15-20-40 Meter Beam Antenna with the 40 meter add-on and a BN-86 Balun, Cushcraft A3WS 12-17-30 Meter Beam Antenna with the 30 meter add-on and a BN-86 Balun, Hy-Gain Ham IV Rotator with the control box, Create CR-18 six foot roof top mounted tower with a Yaesu GS-065 thrust bearing.
 I also use a home made 40 meter inverted V Dipole, that is 29 feet off the ground and and is attached to my chiminey.
 I have a Yaesu MT-2500M 2 meter transceiver with a Diamond X50A antenna that is mounted above my two stacked Cushcraft beam antennas.
 I use three Morse Code keys; a 1956 Vibroplex Blue Racer Standard with 2 1/2 ounces of weights, a Bencher Iambic and a J-38 straight key.